jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 Enough of that for now.
 This is going too far for the goal I have right now.
 This is what I’m supposed to have gotten better at.

-I WILL reorganize the text in Brainstorm 3, or perhaps rewrite it.
+I MIGHT reorganize the text in Brainstorm 3, or perhaps rewrite it.
 And implement the procedural parser.

 ##### Brainstorm 2 : Some Example Code